ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 by default, this will be the `bld` directory in your case directory.

-If any changes are made to xml parameters that would necessitate rebuilding, then you can apply these by running
+If any changes are made to xml parameters that would necessitate rebuilding (see the [Making Changes](#making-changes-to-a-case) section below), then you can apply these by running

 ``` {.console}
 ./case.setup --reset
 ./case.build --clean
 ./case.build
 ```
-## [Optional] Download input data
+## Input Data

+Each case of CESM will require input data, which is downloaded from UCAR servers.
+Input data from similar compsets is often reused, so running two similar cases may not require downloading any additional input data for the second case.

 You can check to see if the required input data is already in your input data directory using